At Mount Vets (Equine), we’re committed to protecting and respecting your privacy.

 In the event that our business is transferred, sold or integrated with another business, your details may be disclosed to our advisers or any prospective purchaser’s advisers and may be passed on to the new owners of the business.

-Responsible horse ownership includes a wide range of care, some of which will be administered by you; some by us.
+Responsible poultry ownership includes a wide range of care, some of which will be administered by you; some by us.

 Our responsibilities under our contract with you might include:

-- contacting you from time to time to remind you, for example, when vaccinations are due or when you should use parasite protection.
-Communication about these is essential to the long-term health of your horse.
-For that reason, we do not ask for your consent to send these messages.
+- contacting you from time to time to remind you, for example, when vaccination, nosode treatments or testing is due.
+Communication about these is essential to the long-term health of your poultry or game bird/s.
+For that reason, we do not ask for your consent to send these messages as legitimate interest is our legal basis for doing so.
 However, if you have a preference as to how you would prefer to receive reminders (eg by SMS, email or post) please let us know by calling 01823 662286 or by emailing email@example.com and we will update our records.

-- letting you know about products and services (provided by us) which we believe can help your horse to live a long, happy and active life – for example, advice on diet and nutrition, exercise or preventative healthcare.
-Again, we believe this advice and guidance to form the foundation of responsible horse husbandry.
+- letting you know about products and services (provided by us) which we believe can help your livestock remain in optimal health – for example advice on diet and nutrition, husbandry, disease or preventative healthcare.
+Again, we believe this advice and guidance to form the foundation of responsible poultry management.
 However, each message we send will include instructions on how you can choose to opt-out of receiving future similar messages, if you prefer.
 Alternatively, you can contact us at any time and we will update our records.

-In the course of providing care for your horse, we may sometimes be required to share your details with third parties – eg your insurance company, or external laboratories for processing blood, urine or faecal samples.
+In the course of providing care for your poultry, we may sometimes be required to share your details with third-parties – eg your insurance company, or external laboratories for processing samples.
 We only share the information that is necessary at the time, and those third parties do not have permission to use your data for anything else.

-Other than as required to provide care to your horse, or as may be required by law, we will never share your data with anyone else.
+Other than is required to provide care to your livestock, or as may be required by law, we will never share your data with anyone else.

 We may occasionally hear of products and services, provided by others and not by us here at the practice, which may be of interest to you.
-You can update your preferences at any point by contacting us by phone, email or post (see below)
+We will only tell you about these products and services if you have given us your consent.
+You can update your preferences at any point.

-The accuracy of your information is important to us.
-You have the right to request a copy of the information we hold about you so that you can ensure its accuracy.
+Maintaining accurate records is an important part of providing the best service to you and the best care for your poultry(s).
+Periodically – for example when you bring your poultry for an appointment – we will ask if any of your details have changed.
+You also have the right to request a copy of the information we hold,so that you can ensure its accuracy.
 You can do this by the following methods:

 Telephone: 01823 662286